 - want to live in a rural area (30%)

-Across its 70 branches, London estate agents Dexters has reported a threefold increase in registrations of buyers looking for a home in central London since the lockdown, compared to the same time last year.
+In these COVIOD-19 times, there is evidence that living near work is also appealing.
+It enables you to walk or cycle to work and limit your time on public transport.
+Across its 70 branches, London estate agents Dexters reported a threefold increase in registrations of buyers looking for a home in central London after the lockdown, compared to the same time last year.